MichaelTJones/tour/README.md

 tour
 ====

-Trivial filesystem walker to benchmark RonJon's system.
+Trivial filesystem walker to benchmark the parallel filesystem walker.